Skip to content

 🐟

-Ordering salmon instead of Ohrid trout
+Ordering salmon or imported fish instead of Ohrid trout

 Only looking at the lake from the shore

-Lake Ohrid looks beautiful from the promenade but looks extraordinary from the water — the clifftop churches, the fortress walls, and the dramatic Albanian mountains behind make sense as one integrated landscape only from a boat.
-A group tour costs €10–15 and a private boat is €50–70 for a half-day.
-It's the best €10 you'll spend in North Macedonia.
+Lake Ohrid looks beautiful from the promenade but looks extraordinary from the water — the clifftop churches, fortress walls, and the dramatic Albanian mountains behind make sense as one integrated landscape only from a boat.
+A group tour costs MKD 500–1,500 (€8–25).
+It is the best €8 you will spend in North Macedonia.

 🌞